todbot/Blink1Control2/NOTES.md

 - Event Source --> Color Pattern --> blink(1) changes color
 - The user creates an "event source" to fetch events from outside of Blink1Control2 (say, IFTTT, IMAP, a URL,  etc).
   - Each event source runs async from the others.
 Some sources may periodically poll their source for changes.
-- An event source triggers a "color pattern" to play.
+- Event source triggers a "color pattern" to play.
   - This color pattern is normally a pre-defined color pattern in the color patterns list.
-- Multiple event sources are active concurrently
+- Multiple event sources can be active concurrently
 - Multiple color patterns can play concurrently (* note: maybe add priorities or stack option)

 ### Color Patterns